RedisLabs/redislabs-docs/content/rc/administration/setup/create-subscription.md

 1. Setup - Configure the general settings of the new subscription.
 2. Sizing - Describe the specification of the databases you want to provision.
-After this step, Redis Cloud Pro calculates the optimal configuration and required infrastructure.
+After this step, Redis Cloud calculates the optimal configuration and required infrastructure.
 3. Review and Create - You are shown the required infrastructure and the subscription price.
 Enter your payment method